Time100 Impact Awards

-Time100 Impact awards are the extension of Times 100 Influential People.
-The first edition of award was held in March 2022 in Dubai in Museum Of the Future.
+Time100 Impact Awards are an extension of Time magazine's Time100 Most Influential People.
 These awards recognize those who have made a significant impact on their industries and world.

-The latest edition of award was organized on 2nd October 2022 at the National Gallery Singapore in partnership with Singapore Economic Development Board.
+The first edition of award was held in March 2022 in Dubai at the Museum of the Future.
+The third edition of the award was issued on 2 October 2022 at the National Gallery Singapore in partnership with Singapore Economic Development Board.

-Winners October 2022 edition

-The awards were presented to 4 recipients in different categories.